Skip to main content

 00:52:05:13 – 00:52:21:01

 So we’re inching towards where we want to be.
-But as a you know, what we have to then focus on as a business will over that is something else which we can influence.
-We’re going to work very hard for that and are going to tell that story openly to people so they understand where we are in terms of kind of have more than just.
+But what we have to then focus on as a business world over there is something else which we can influence.
+We’re going to work very hard for that and are going to tell that story openly to people so they understand where we are in terms ofwhere we want to be.

 00:52:21:01 – 00:53:02:10